wangyining18/CSCI-B365-Course-Projects/README.md

-# CSCI-B365-Course-Projects
+# Data-Analysis-and-Mining-Course-Projects
-This includes some projects I have been work on in CSCI-C365 Data Analysis and Mining class.
+This includes some projects I have been work on in Data Analysis and Mining class.